medaymenTN/React-Node-Docker-App/README.md

 # React Express Docker TypeScript App

-#### A fullstack web application wich displayes a list of construction companies and an advanced search feature
+#### A fullstack web application which displays a list of construction companies and provides an advanced search feature

 ## Requirments